USPS Dimensional Weight

 While a 1-pound package of pillows and a 1-package of clothing may weigh the same, they take up different amounts of space in a USPS truck.
-To take into account the difference between box sizes and weights of packages, the U.S. Postal Service utilizes Dimensional (DIM) Weight to price package over one cubit foot in volume.
-This means that the shipping cost for a package that is over one cubic foot may be based on the size of the package rather than the actual physical weight of the package.
+To take into account the difference between box sizes and weights of packages, the U.S. Postal Service utilizes Dimensional (DIM) weight to price packages over a cubic foot in volume.
+This means that the shipping cost for a package over one cubic foot may be based on the size of the package rather than the actual physical weight of the package.

-Supposed you have a package that measures 16″ x 12″ x 10″ and weighs 2 pounds.
+Say you have a package that measures 16″ x 12″ x 10″ and weighs 2 pounds.
 Use the formula L x W x H to determine if the package is over one cubic foot.

 Determining a package’s DIM Weight is easy with Stamps.com.
 Simply enter the weight, box dimensions, and destination of your package, and Stamps.com will automatically determine the correct USPS shipping rate for the package—no manual calculation is needed.